George Washington Carroll: Life

 George Washington Carroll was born on April 11, 1855, to Francis Lafayette Carroll and Sarah Long in Mansfield, Louisiana.
 In 1868, his family moved to Beaumont, Texas where his father created the Long Shingle and Saw Mill and later moved to Waco, Texas in 1887.
-On November 20, 1877, he married Underhill Mixson which was the first church wedding conducted in Beaumont and later had three children with her.
+On November 20, 1877, he married Underhill Mixson, which was the first church wedding conducted in Beaumont, and later had three children with her.

 He worked as a foreman at his father's company and in 1877, his father, John Gilbert, and him created the Beaumont Lumber Company and by 1892 he had risen to become president and general manager of the company.
 In 1900, they sold the company to John Henry Kirby.
 In 1892, he invested $1,000 into Pattillo Higgins's Gladys City Oil Company and was elected as its president due to him being the only investor to give capital instead of land.
 Carroll became rich after the company discovered oil at Spindletop.
 In 1901, he and his father both gave Baylor University $75,000.

-On December 14, 1935, Carroll died from pneumonia in a YMCA building that he had helped to create in the 1920s.
+On December 14, 1935, Carroll died from pneumonia in a YMCA building in Beaumont that he had helped to create in the 1920s.